 For most of the obesity traits, the regional differences disappeared when adjusting for a large set of measured environmental covariates, indicating that after accounting for other factors, the residual regional discrepancies were caused by environmental differences between the regions.
 An important implication is that studies that explore the causes of regional inequalities should account for both genetic and environmental factors if they are to avoid reaching biased conclusions, particularly in the presence of relatives.
+In the case of BIA fat, the results show a different pattern from the rest of the obesity traits.
+The gPCs explain a 0.18% of the variance, similar to BMI or Waist circumference, but fitting the genetic relatedness of the sample explained regional differences.
+The phenotypic correlation between BIA fat and BMI is 0.62, suggesting that only a proportion of 0.38 of the variance was shared between traits.

 The addition of the extended set of covariates did not change substantially the heritability or the variances captured by environmental matrices, suggesting that for this type of analysis, fitting only the basal covariates should suffice to obtain accurate heritability estimates for these health-related traits.
 Hence, previous studies that have not included these effects are unlikely to have produced significantly biased heritability estimates.

-The deprivation index SIMD was the environmental variable that explained a significant amount of variance for the largest number of traits, although the variance accounted for by SIMD was relatively small for all traits (Supplementary Table 5).
+The deprivation index SIMD was the environmental variable significantly affecting the largest number of traits, although the variance accounted for by SIMD was relatively small for all traits (Supplementary Table 5).
 SIMD combines several indicators of deprivation (such as level of income, education, employment, crime, etc.20) in one index and the associations with SIMD corroborate the described associations between socioeconomic inequalities and health11,12.
 The results showed that people living in less deprived areas are taller, with higher levels of HDL, and lower BMI and BIA Fat levels.
 Other environmental variables also explained part of the differences between regions such as years of education, level of activity or alcohol intake.
 These more specific variables could be also picking up effects of more complex environmental variables such as socioeconomic status (e.g., if there is stratification in levels of alcohol intake or diet composition between different socioeconomic groups).